-Frequently when you work with an open source repository you might accidentaly commit your .idea folder to it.
-Maintainers of those repositoires frown upon you changing their holy .gitignore file to prevent this problem.
-They don't want to hear about your crazy ideas of using a closed-source, commercial and paid-for IDE.
+Frequently when you work with an open-source repository you might accidentally commit your .idea folder to it.
+Maintainers of these repositories frown upon you changing their holy .gitignore file to prevent this problem.
+They don't want to hear about your crazy ideas of using a closed-source, commercial, and paid-for IDE.

 There is a simple trick to help that I wish I discovered years ago.

 The steps are very simple:

 2) adding the '.idea' line to it in any way you want, but preferably with your expensive IDE: